Santandersecurityresearch/CryptoMon/README.md

   * 8080 (proxy)
   * 8443 (proxy)
 * TLS Certificates - where they are complete and not affected by TCP fragmentation.
 * SSH Handshakes - including kex, server algos, etc.

+We support a local FastAPI service, as well as logging to file via `TinyDB` or logging to a NoSQL document DB using MongoDB.

 **TODO features** include: